Five essential onboarding documents every new hire needs

 Elaine Keep

 Made a new hire?
-You'll need these essential onboarding documents to make a great impression and ensure they start work happy and productive.
+You'll need these essential onboarding documents to ensure they start work happy and productive.

-Meanwhile, if you're using the same printed materials, leaving onboarding to the last minute, or simply not giving enough company information, it reduces your chances of making onboarding a positive, engaging experience.
-Plus, if your onboarding checklist has stayed the same for some time, there's every chance your new employee onboarding documents could be non-compliant, and we can't have that!
+Are you using printed materials, leaving onboarding to the last minute, or just not giving enough company information?
+New hires are less likely to have a positive, engaging experience at your company.
+And if your onboarding checklist hasn’t been updated in a while, there's every chance your new employee onboarding documents could be non-compliant!

-Form for new employees: What onboarding documents do you need to provide?
+What onboarding documents do you legally need to provide?

 Every country has its own rules, but in the UK, legally, you need to provide an employee with the following: